 - Water lawns deeply the day before you fertilize.

 How much fertilizer should you use?

-- Fertilizer application depends on turf species, varying from 2 to 4 pounds of actual nitrogen/year per 1,000 square feet and usually is divided into 3 to 4 applications per year.
+- Fertilizer amount depends on turf species, varying from 2 to 4 pounds of actual nitrogen/year per 1,000 square feet and usually divided into 3 to 4 applications per year.

-- Usually no more than 1 pound of actual nitrogen per 1,000 square feet should be applied at one time.
+- Generally, no more than 1 pound of actual nitrogen per 1,000 square feet should be applied at one time.

 - To calculate the proper rate for your situation, use the fertilizer calculator in the UC Guide to Healthy Lawns.

 - Adjust your spreader according to manufacturer instructions.

 - Use a mulching mower.
 Grass clippings left on the lawn after mowing will release valuable nutrients back to the soil so you can use less fertilizer.